Richard Tyrrell

 Richard Tyrrell (c.
-1545 - after 1632) was an Anglo-Irish Lord of Norman ancestry who commanded rebel Irish forces in the Irish Nine Years War, most notably at the Siege of Kinsale.
+1545 - after 1632) was an Anglo-Irish Lord of Anglo-Norman ancestry who commanded rebel Irish forces in the Irish Nine Years War, most notably at the Siege of Kinsale.
 He was considered one of Hugh O'Neill's most accomplished allies.

 Family background

 Born about 1545, (Note: The Dictionary of Irish Biography gives his birthdate as c.
 1570.
 However, he is recorded in 1565 being accused of Garrot Nugent's death, and he was also raised with Charles O'Connor, who was born c.
 1540.)
 Tyrrell was a member of the Old English Tyrrell family.
 The Tyrrells were the Lords of Fartullagh, a barony in County Westmeath based on the village of Tyrrellspass, and had held this position since the time of Henry II.

 Sources differ on Tyrrell's upbringing and the identity of his immediate family.
 The Annals of the Four Masters names his father as Thomas Oge Tyrrell, son of Richard.
 However, he may have been born in Spain, the son of Phillip Tyrrell and his Spanish wife.

 Richard Tyrrell had a brother, William, who assisted him in negotiations with the English in 1600.
 He was also foster-brother to Charles O'Connor of Uí Failghe, an Irish rebel known to the Spanish as "Don Carlos".
 O'Connor is sometimes mistaken for Prince Carlos, heir apparent to King Philip II of Spain.